Otter (South Langley) — A Buyer’s Guide

 What schools serve Otter (south Langley Township)?

 Township of Langley Zoning Bylaw 2500 governs animal-keeping density at the parcel level.
-Most ALR parcels in Otter explicitly permit horse-keeping; non-ALR suburban-detached lots in the Wix-Brown / 248 Street pocket may be restricted by parcel size and zoning class — in particular, the small-lot RU-1 / RU-2 zones have stricter density caps.
-Riding rings, covered arenas, and barns over a certain footprint trigger separate Township building permits and may require an ALC application if the parcel is ALR.
-For any property listed as "horse-friendly" or "equestrian," verify the actual zoning, the ALR status, the existing barn/ring/footprint approvals (or lack thereof), and any active Township enforcement files before subject removal — unpermitted equestrian infrastructure is the most common Otter due-diligence finding.
+Most ALR parcels in Otter explicitly permit horse-keeping; non-ALR suburban lots in the Wix-Brown / 248 Street pocket carry stricter density caps.
+Riding rings, covered arenas, and barns over a defined footprint trigger Township building permits and may engage ALC review on ALR parcels.
+For any horse-friendly listing, verify the zoning, ALR status, and existing-structure permit history before subject removal — unpermitted equestrian infrastructure is the most common Otter due-diligence finding.

 What to read next

-- · Brookswood-Fernridge pillar — the Bylaw-6195 redevelopment-optionality alternative for an acreage buyer
+- · Brookswood-Fernridge — the Bylaw-6195 redevelopment-optionality alternative for an acreage buyer

-- · Fort Langley pillar — the heritage-village ALR alternative further north along the Fraser
+- · Fort Langley — the heritage-village Agricultural Land Reserve alternative further north along the Fraser

-- · Walnut Grove pillar — the suburban-school-catchment alternative north of Highway 1
+- · Walnut Grove — the suburban-school-catchment alternative north of Highway 1

 - · Bill 44 / SSMUH guide — the provincial framework and the ALR carve-out that excludes most Otter parcels